forestgrape/coronavirus/2_biological/virion_viability.md

 #### Concentration Decrease
 Very low concentrations of minerals and proteins ( distilled water or in condensation situations) result in an increased decay rate.
 Possible effects of a low levels of biochemicals in the water:
 - [Osmotic Pressure](#osmotic-pressure)
-- Influence the [internal state](#internal-states) due to osmosis more water inside virions, which possibly increases the [RNA self decay](#rna-self-decay) by increasing the degrees of freedom the RNA has to move.
+- Influence the [internal properties](#virion-properties): Osmosis yields more water inside virions, which possibly increases the [RNA self decay](#rna-self-decay) by increasing the degrees of freedom the RNA has to move.

 ### Osmotic Pressure